Overview

 behalf of any client or respond to any legal notices or class action claims on behalf of a client.

-We will instruct the qualified, independent custodian to forward all proxy materials, legal notices,
+We will instruct the qualified, independent custodian to forward all proxy materials, legal notices, and

-mail or by electronic mail (if the client has authorized electronic communication).
+electronic mail (if the client has authorized electronic communication).

 Item 18: Financial Information